Zane Grey: Works

 Works published posthumously after 1939 include original novels, sequels to earlier novels, and compilations and revisions of previously published novels.
-All western works were translated from English into Spanish by Editorial Juventud in 1959 for CLASICOS Y MODERNOS collection.
+All western works were translated from English into Spanish by Editorial Juventud in 1959 for the CLASICOS Y MODERNOS collection.

 Books

 Films

-Between 1911 and 1996, 112 films were adapted from the novels and stories of Zane Grey.
+Between 1911 and 1996, 112 films were adapted from Grey's novels and stories.
 In addition, three television series included episodes adapted from his work, including Dick Powell's Zane Grey Theatre (1956–58).